malikj/Malik-DS-Programs/README.md

 # Malik-DS-Programs
-This repository contains various of algorithm and data structure
+This repository contains various programs of algorithm and data structure